 Created and successfully incorporated into the administrative and information system "Common Software" program-modules to work with reformed IPC were put into operation in December 2005.
 Starting from January 1, 2006 all published documents were classified in accordance with the new IPC version.

-The developed software provided for the coordinative work of examiners of Examination Departments, Formal Examination Department, Search and Information Systems Department and Procedure Automation Department. was Program resources provided a single monitoring of of published documents classification.
+The developed software provided for the coordinative work of examiners of Examination Departments, Formal Examination Department, Search and Information Systems Department and Procedure Automation Department.
+The Program resources provided monitoring of published documents classification.

 Coordinate indexing (domestic deep indexing systems, keyword indexing)